DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet-cloud.md

 To get values from your Variables, the `value` field inside the variable object can be accessed.

-This method will fetch all variables for a given user and returned as Dictionary&lt;String, Feature&gt;
+This method will fetch all variables for a given user and return as DictionaryString, Feature;

 ```csharp
 using System;